Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand

 Explanation of Scores Assigned to Rubric

 In the rubric for evaluating ESL and EFL speaking proficiency, I have assigned values in the range of 0-7 for the ten components of speaking proficiency as listed.
 As indicated by the caption on the table, 0-1 denotes the lowest proficiency and 6-7 the highest proficiency.
 Scores of "3" for pronunciation and stress and intonation were arrived at because the speaker had difficulty pronouncing some consonant and vowel blends, and she or he often made intonation mistakes.
 Scores of "4" were given in usage of vocabulary, sentence structure, grammatical usage, and fluency because the speaker could use some higher-level vocabulary words and made only occasional errors in sentence structure and grammatical usage.
 Fluency was occasionally lowered when the speaker couldn't find the correct word or grammatical construction.
-Scores of "3" were given in responses, volume, tone, and kinesthetic expressions because the speaker was still not that confident in speaking and often was translating English into her native language before answering.
+Scores of "3" were given in responses, volume, tone, and kinesthetic expressions because the speaker was still not that confident in speaking and often was translating English into her or his native language before answering.
 In arriving at the student's final speaking evaluation, I added all of the scores together and divided them by 10 to get an average score.

 The above is only a rough estimate of how I would use the rubric for evaluating speaking proficiency.
 To be more objective, I would spell out in more detail what exactly the student has to achieve for all of the components of speaking proficiency.
-The student, of course, would be given a copy of this rubric before she was evaluated.
+The student, of course, would be given a copy of this rubric before she or he was evaluated.

 In being fair to teachers, students, parents, and school administrators, evaluating ESL speaking proficiency must be done more objectively.
 First, this begins by clearly defining speaking proficiency and then using a well-constructed rubric to make the final evaluation less subjective.

 ESL Speaking Proficiency